 - 1. Control parameters include the settings of Mosel as well as those of any loaded module or package.
-The location of the parameter may be specified by prefixing its name with the name of the module or package defining it (e.g. mmxprs.XPRS\verbose).
+The location of the parameter may be specified by prefixing its name with the name of the module or package defining it (e.g. mmxprs.XPRS_verbose).
 The type of the value must correspond to the type expected by the parameter. - 2.
 This procedure can be applied only to control parameters the value of which can be modified. - 3.
 The name argument must be a constant string: a model parameter, variable or string expression cannot be used as a control parameter name. - 4.
-The following control parameters, supported by Mosel, can be altered with this procedure: realfmt Default C printing format for real numbers (string, default: "%.10g") - zerotol zero tolerance in comparisons between reals (real, default: 1.0e-13).
-This parameter is also used when displaying reals: any value smaller than the zero tolerance is handled like the zero constant - ioctrl specify whether the interpreter ignores IO errors (Boolean, default: false).
+The following control parameters, supported by Mosel, can be altered with this procedure: - realfmt Default C printing format for real numbers (string, default: "%.10g") - zerotol zero tolerance in comparisons between reals (non-negative real strictly smaller than 1, default: 1.0e-13), see Section 2.7.7.
+This parameter is also used when displaying reals if the parameter txtztol is true: any value smaller than the zero tolerance is handled like the zero constant - txtztol decide whether values smaller than the zero tolerance must be reported as the zero constant when converting a real value to its textual representation (Boolean, default: true) - ioctrl specify whether the interpreter ignores IO errors (Boolean, default: false).
 When ioctrl is enabled it is required to get (and reset) the iostatus parameter (see getparam) after every IO operation.
-Not doing so may result in undefined behavior - mathctrl specify whether the interpreter ignores Maths errors (Boolean, default: false) - readcnt generate per label counting when executing 'initializations from' blocks (Boolean, default: false) - UTC indicate whether the time functions return time expressed in local (false) or UTC (true) time (Boolean, default: false) - autofinal indicate whether initialisation from blocks are finalizing sets (Boolean, default: true or false if compiler option noautofinal is used) - workdir specify the current working directory of the model (string, initialised with the current working directory of the Mosel instance).
+Not doing so may result in undefined behavior - mathctrl specify whether the interpreter ignores Maths errors (Boolean, default: false)

+- UTC indicate whether the time functions return time expressed in local (false) or UTC (true) time (Boolean, default: false) - autofinal indicate whether initialisation from blocks are finalizing sets (Boolean, default: true or false if compiler option noautofinal is used) - workdir specify the current working directory of the model (string, initialised with the current working directory of the Mosel instance).
 The provided value can be a relative path (e.g. "../somedir") - recloc enable (or disable) automatic recording of source location of constraints definitions (Boolean, default: false).
 This parameter can be set to true only if the model has been compiled with option -G; it makes it possible the creation of meaningful constraint names when exporting a matrix (see exportprob) - localedir directory where message catalogs are stored (string, default: "./locale") - bimprefix list of bim file prefixes (string).
-This parameter is used to locate packages when compiling a model (compile) and loading a bim file (load), see Section 2.3.1.
+This parameter is used to locate packages when compiling a model (compile) and loading a bim file (load), see Section 2.3.1. - 5.
+The parameter realfmt requires a format of the form % [f] [w] [.p] c where f (flags) is an optional string of 1 to 3 characters from the list '#0 -+'; w (width) an optional string of 1 to 3 digits (the first one cannot be 0); p (precision) an optional string of 1 to 2 digits and c (conversion specifier) a character from the list ' eEfgGaAjy' (see formattext for further details).
+The conversion specifiers j and y are Mosel extensions to the C standard that support flags '0 -+' and the optional width: they produce a reversible textual representation of the real number (i.e. converting the string back to real restores the exact original value).
+The format 'j' generates a decimal notation similar to the specification ECMA-262 (e.g. "123.456") while the format 'y' produces a scientific notation in all cases (e.g. "1.2345e2").